Sugar Addiction - Is It Real?

-A common misconception about sugar addiction and binge eating disorder is that those who suffer are probably overweight.1 This is not true, as a large proportion those who engage in binge eating disorder aren’t overweight, according to an article in the European Journal of Nutrition.1
+A common misconception about sugar addiction and binge eating disorder is that those who suffer are probably overweight.
+This is not true, as a large proportion of those who engage in binge eating disorders aren’t overweight, according to an article in the European Journal of Nutrition.

 However, sugar addiction isn’t exactly like binge eating disorder, nor is it like drug use.
-On the average, strong cravings for most drugs last long-term, whereas sugar addiction symptoms can be short-term cravings that can subside more quickly.1
+On average, strong cravings for most drugs last long-term, whereas sugar addiction symptoms can be short-term cravings that can subside more quickly.

-A study published in the European Journal of Nutrition found rats who were fed sugar experienced withdrawal symptoms that sometimes were similar to that of opioid withdrawals.
+A study published in the European Journal of Nutrition found rats who were fed sugar experienced withdrawal symptoms that sometimes were similar to that of opioid withdrawal.
 Examples include the following: